 Adjudication Procedure for Formal Complaints of Sexual Assault, Sexual Violence, and Other Severe Allegations of Sexual Misconduct

-The procedures outlined in this Section will be used in: a) all cases where an allegation of sexual assault or sexual violence has been made and b) in other cases where the Title IX Coordinator, in consultation with the Vice President for Student Affairs (if the allegation is against a student) or the Vice President for Executive Affairs (if the allegation is against a faculty or staff member), deems the allegation to be severe and more than a minor incident.
+The procedures outlined in this Section will be used in: a) all cases where an allegation of sexual assault or sexual violence has been made and b) in other cases where the Title IX Coordinator, in consultation with the Vice President for Student Affairs (if the allegation is against a student) or the Provost (if the allegation is against a faculty or staff member), deems the allegation to be severe and more than a minor incident.

 As a part of this process, Special Investigators appointed by the President will make a thorough investigation into the facts surrounding the case.
-After hearing witnesses and receiving testimony, they will draft a written report to the ACTS Committee, who will then have a hearing into the matter and make a ruling using a preponderance of the evidence standard; this ruling will include sanctions, if applicable.
+After hearing witnesses and receiving testimony, they will draft a written report to the ACTS Committee, who will then have a hearing into the matter and make a ruling using a clear and convincing evidence standard; this ruling will include sanctions, if applicable.